ievgennaida/animation-timeline-control/README.md

 const timeline = new Timeline(options, model);
 ```

+### React
+Please see react-demo for a basic implementation example.

 ### Outline list

 Outline list\tree can implemented as a separate HTML component and synchronized with the timeline.